 AAU team goals and priorities

 As you evaluate your options, consider your goals and compare them to what the AAU team is trying to do.
-You need to find out what is motivating these teams to operate, coach and work with young players.
+You need to find out what is motivating these teams to operate, coach, and work with young players.
 This is not the point that you are committing to anything.
-You just need to get a quick idea of the team and see if they may be a fit.
+You just need to get an idea of the team and see if they may be a fit.

 To get started, try the following: